believer/willcodefor.beer/posts/safely-position-fixed-content-in-mobile-browsers.md

 If we want to position fixed content safely on a mobile device that has a notch and/or a home bar, such as the iPhone X or iPhone 12, we need to take into account the safe area of the device.
-This is especially important if you have interactive elements, such as links or buttons, in the content.
+This is especially important if we have interactive elements, such as links or buttons, in the content.
 Luckily, there's a CSS property that can help us!

 Let's say we're creating a cookie consent that contains a link.